MattDodsonEnglish/docs/readme.md

 [![akash.at Post Content Center](https://d33wubrfki0l68.cloudfront.net/8b45d2c417a3b3f3c8fc635ee7b6e2f78ad107d7/d454b/images/docs/ghost/krabi/akash-post-center.png)](https://akash.at/how-coin-master-reimagined-slots/)

-The method is being used at [akash.at ↗](https://akash.at/how-coin-master-reimagined-slots/)
+An example of the method at [akash.at ↗](https://akash.at/how-coin-master-reimagined-slots/)

-To make the blog post content to be centered and remove the sidebar, you can do the following two steps.
+To center the blog post content and remove the sidebar, follow these steps.

 1. Duplicate the `default.hbs` file and give it another name, for example, `default-post.hbs`.
-Then, remove lines from `19` to `21`.
+Then, remove lines `19` to `21`.
 2. In the `post.hbs` file, change the first line to `{{!< default-post}}`.

-That’s all that you need to do and the post will be centered automatically.
+That’s all that you need to do.
+The post will be centered automatically.

-In case you want to add a wide and full-width style to images, you can add the following CSS code to [Code Injection](#code-injection) *(Site Header)* section.
+In case you want to add a wide and full-width style to images, you can add the following CSS code to the [Code Injection](#code-injection) **(Site Header)** section.

 ```html
 <style>